 AU - Auditor: must have attended the required number of classes.
-Same requirement as for credit students.
+Same attendance requirement as for credit students.

-W AU - Withdrawal Audit: Withdrawals that occur after an auditor is absent for 8 class hours or withdraws from an audit class after.
+W AU - Withdrawal Audit: Withdrawals that occur after an auditor is absent for 8 class hours or withdraws from an audit class after add/drop week.